dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-19-dear-crypto-fiat-bros.md

 [emergent]: {{ '/digital' | absolute_url }}

 If you aren\'t, you are not using bitcoin.
-You are trusting someone else with their interpretation of bitcoin---or, even worse---you are trusting someone else to hold bitcoin for you.
+You are trusting someone else with their interpretation of Bitcoin---or, even worse---you are trusting someone else to hold bitcoin for you.

 > The root problem with conventional currency is all the trust that\'s